Ulsan South Korea Travel Guide

 A local delicacy from Ulju County.

-Excellent for marine cuisine dishes lovers.
+Excellent for seafood dishes lovers.

 A highly popular Korean BBQ dish.
 Many restaurants specialize in this flavorful grilled meat.